Custom Types

 export class InputFieldType extends FieldType<FieldTypeConfig> {}

-We passed a formControl instance which is created by Formly to the input, to let Formly know that this is the input that you want to associate with your model.
+formControlinstance which is created by Formly to theinput, to let Formly know that this is the input that you want to associate with your model.

-3. set an aliase for InputFieldType component (Optional):
+2. set an aliase for InputFieldType component in the App Config (Optional):

 Note: This step is required only for JSON powered forms (see "Method-2" below).